 Looking five years ahead: Will the cloud share in companies then be 100 percent?

 In my opinion, there will never be 100 percent cloud; some forecasts assume 80 percent.
 But these forecasts usually come from the cloud providers.
 I rather doubt that the cloud will have such a high share.
 We will probably have half of our services "cloudified" and standardized.
-But the core will still be on-prem.
+But the core will still be on-premise.

 As a business informatics specialist, Patrick Schneider has been with Debeka for 18 years and has been head of the "IT Product Management - Frontend" department there since October 2019.
 Previously, he had taken on various tasks in Debeka IT and most recently built up the Debeka Innovation Center.
 With a diverse range of insurance and financial services, the Debeka Group is one of the top five insurance and home loan and savings companies in Germany.
 The Debeka Group currently employs over 16,000 people.